Emergency Closure – Regular School Day

 - Initiate communication fan-outs to ensure proper information is given to parents regarding school closure.

-- Arrange for the school bus drivers to be notified immediately who in turn are responsible for contacting parents; and
+- Arrange for the school bus drivers to be notified immediately; and

-- Through the Director of Transportation initiate the spread of information to the school community via the “fan out” information system, and to the larger community via social media and the following television and radio stations:
+- Initiate the spread of information to the school community via the “fan out” information system, and to the larger community via social media and the following radio stations:

 - The principal will: